tdwg/vocab/maintenance-specification.md

 ### **1.1 Audience**

 This document is intended for those who are involved in making changes to TDWG vocabulary standards.
-That includes those who want to submit change proposals and members of Interest Groups that are responsible for vocabulary maintenance.
+That includes those who want to submit change proposals and members of Interest Groups who are responsible for vocabulary maintenance.

 ### **1.2 Content**